Saint Dominic, Priest – Readings

 The first man seems to make an unconditional offer: “I will follow you wherever you go.”
 Perhaps he meant it, but Jesus makes very clear what becoming a disciple means

-Foxes have lairs, birds have nests but the Son of Man [i.e. the Son of God] does not have a place to call his own.
+Foxes have holes, and birds of the air have nests, but the Son of Man [i.e. the Son of God] has nowhere to lay his head.

 To follow Jesus means to be ready to go anywhere and to make any sacrifice necessary for the Kingdom to be proclaimed.
 It is the meaning of the religious ‘poverty’ that Dominic practised.
 It is not poverty in the sense of not having enough of the essentials of life, but rather a life of utter simplicity with only the absolute essentials for life and work.
 It is a life of repudiating unnecessary possessions or the search for mere pleasure and indulgence.
 We do not know if this man did or did not follow Jesus, but Jesus did not want him to be under any illusions.

 It is Jesus himself who invites the second man to follow him.
-But he replies, “Let me go first and bury my father.”
+But he replies, “Lord, first let me go and bury my father.”
 No, replies Jesus,

-Let the dead bury the dead.
-You go and proclaim the Reign of God.
+Let the dead bury their own dead, but as for you, go and proclaim the kingdom of God.

 This, of course, is the very essence of Jesus’ mission – to make the carrying out of God’s will a top priority in people’s lives everywhere.
 Jesus’ words are perhaps not to be taken literally, especially, if the man’s father has just died, but it is a way of expressing the real priorities.
 Let the spiritually dead bury the physically dead.
 It is so easy for someone to think of all kinds of excuses to delay putting the living of the Gospel into practice.
 The man could also have meant that he was ready to become a disciple of Jesus, but only after his father had died.
 Especially if he was the oldest son, he could have felt that burying his father was a special responsibility expected of him.
 But his father might not die for years to come.
 What is the man to be doing in the meanwhile?
 No, God’s call comes first.

-“If anyone comes to me without hating his father and mother, wife and children, brothers and sisters, and even his own life, he cannot be my disciple.
+Whoever comes to me and does not hate father and mother, wife and children, brothers and sisters, yes, and even life itself, cannot be my disciple.
+(Luke 14:26)

 Clearly, Dominic was filled with this spirit.
 He was totally committed to the following of Jesus, but his community also preached the love and compassion of Jesus.
 We, too, must combine these in our own lives.